 Academic learning is evaluated after each unit of study.
 Practical assignments are evaluated as completed and counted toward course completion only when rated as satisfactory or better.
 If the performance does not meet satisfactory requirements, it is not counted and the performance must be repeated.
 At least two comprehensive practical skill evaluations will be conducted during the course of study.
-Practical skills are evaluated according to the book and the Michigan State Board Exam procedures and set forth in practical skills evaluation criteria adopted by the college.
+Practical skills are evaluated according to the book and the Michigan State Board Exam Published August 13, 2025 NOTE: Cadillac Institute of Cosmetology, furthermore known in the document as "college".

+procedures and set forth in practical skills evaluation criteria adopted by the college.
 Students must maintain a written grade average of 75% and pass a FINAL written and practical exam prior to graduation.
 Students must make up failed or missed tests and incomplete assignments.